yugabyte/yugabyte-db/src/yb/yql/pgwrapper/ysql_migrations/README.md

 multiple times would be okay.

 The script will be run in the scope of a single transaction, unless you explicitly start a migration with `BEGIN`.
-Unfortunately, according to Yugabyte limitations, DDLs are executed in their own separate transactions.
+Unfortunately, according to YugabyteDB limitations, DDLs are executed in their own separate transactions.
 This should be handled as follows:

 * When combining DDLs and DMLs, start with DDLs and follow them with DMLs.